Banks tell ECB, BoE to back securitised debt talk with action

 The two central banks have outlined hurdles to a revival and the Association for Financial Markets in Europe (AFME), which represents leading banks, said on Monday it was now time to act.

 Some 181 billion euros of securitised debt was issued in Europe last year, down 28 percent on 2012, only half of which was actually placed with investors, AFME said in a report.
-Placed issuance fell to 13.6 billion euros (8.09 billion pounds) in the first quarter of this year.
+Placed issuance fell to 13.6 billion euros in the first quarter of this year.

 "High-level statements of support from central banks and policymakers are extremely welcome," AFME Chief Executive Simon Lewis said.